Is there any specific information that I need prior to applying for a scholarship?

 I am a returning applicant.
 Do I have to make a new account to apply for this scholarship year?

-If you were an AwardSpring student-user in 2021-2022, you should be in our database.
+If you were an AwardSpring student-user in the past, you should be in our database.
 Log-in with the same email and password or use the “forgot password” option to gain access.
 Be sure to update any changes to your contact information.

 How do I contact Four County Community Foundation if I have any further questions?